-There’s loads of fun playgrounds in the Newcastle region but sometimes you need more challenging and adventurous playgrounds for older kids.
+There are loads of fun playgrounds in the Newcastle and Hunter region but sometimes you need more challenging and adventurous playgrounds for older kids.
 These include things like more advanced climbing equipment and flying foxes.
 If you have older kids looking for challenges and adventures, here’s a list of fun playgrounds for older kids in Newcastle, Lake Macquarie and the Hunter.

 King Edward Park (The Hill)